-In Figures 5 and 6, we compare the convergence behavior of octahedral RTR to that of the method of Ray et al. [2016] under two sets of conditions-Ray et al.'s initialization and combinatorial Laplacian; and our random initialization and geometric finite element Laplacian.
-The quadratic local convergence of RTR stands in stark contrast to the slower linear convergence behavior of Ray et al.'s method.
-RTR converges faster but finds solutions of similar Dirichlet energy to previous work (see Table 1 in the supplemental document).
+We compare the convergence behavior of octahedral RTR to that of the method of Ray et al. [2016] under two sets of conditions their initialization and combinatorial Laplacian (Figure 7), and our random initialization and linear finite element Laplacian (Figure 8).
+The quadratic local convergence of RTR stands in stark contrast to the slower linear convergence behavior of their method.
+RTR converges faster but finds solutions of similar Dirichlet energy to previous work (see Table 1 in the supplementary material).

-Generalized MBO Methods
+6.2 Generalized MBO Methods